MXLarge Logo

 MXlarge: You have had the last few years, trouble with the Yamaha, and you were quite outspoken about that and then you had trouble with the Kawasaki, and you were quite outspoken about that, now obviously the Ducati, a completely new motocross bike.
 Have you ridden it and how does that feel?
 And if you haven't ridden it, did you?
 Do you feel a little bit.
 I mean, obviously.
 Nobody really knows how it's going to be.
 I mean they have had GP's but not with a rider like you on it.

 Seewer: Yeah, exactly.
-I mean, starting in the beginning Yamaha, I liked the bike, but they didn't really want to sign me for what I was worth it, and then I'm a man of principles and I just said okay, I'll leave, you know.
-I'm not regretting that decision by one second because that's just how I am.
+I mean, starting in the beginning Yamaha, I liked the bike, but they didn't really want to sign me for what I was worth, and then I'm a man of principles and I just said okay, I'll leave, you know.
+I'm not regretting that decision for one second because that's just how I am.
 You know, like if somebody doesn’t respect my value then yeah, then I shouldn't be there.
 And then the Kawasaki story was unfortunate.
 You know, like just the way how the politics works for the bike, it just wasn’t made for me at all, and even staying there three more years, I except they wouldn't change something massively.
 I couldn't reach my potential, you know.
 So that's why I ended.
-Where I'm at now, and honestly, I've ridden the bike this week, started testing Tuesday and Wednesday and super positive so far.
+Where I'm at now, honestly, I've ridden the bike this week, started testing Tuesday and Wednesday and super positive so far.
 You know like, sure we can't lie about that, that it's a completely new bike.
 Like they can't catch up 20 years of development in two days, but I like the people involved and they are the good ones.
-The politic around is the good one.
+The politics around is the good one.
 And they are good in copying stuff, obviously.
 I mean, nowadays it's easy to see how they do this.
-The same for us and I just enjoy it again because what I was missing this year, I just started to kind of hate it because I didn't enjoy riding or racing anymore.
+I just enjoy it again because what I was missing this year, I just started to kind of hate it because I didn't enjoy riding or racing anymore.
 You know when the bike doesn't do what you think it does and then the results are not there, and you want to get the results, but you can't.
-Then no. I start to be frustrating, you know, like, I'm not here to race for P8 or something.
-So most importantly, with the people involved, the mechanics and engineers around team based in Italy, I start to enjoy it again and that's what you need to be successful and even those first few days, I enjoyed it a lot, and I think the bike already now is on a good level for sure we need.
-To put some work in, that's normal, but I think, it shouldn't take too long.
+Then I start to be frustrated, you know, like, I'm not here to race for P8 or something.
+So most importantly, with the people involved, the mechanics and engineers around the team based in Italy, I start to enjoy it again and that's what you need to be successful and even those first few days, I enjoyed it a lot, and I think the bike already is on a good level for sure, we need to put some work in, that's normal, but I think, it shouldn't take too long.

 MXLarge: As you said, it's very early and you're not going to learn exactly what the bike can do and not do in those two days.
 But is there anything specific that felt really good and something else that maybe you thought?
 Well, that's going to need a lot of work.

 Seewer: It corners incredible.
 Honestly like it's so funny, like this year, I struggled so hard with cornering like the Kawasaki wouldn’t turn, it would not turn as I wanted, and this bike now it's like it goes around the corner by itself.
-Like incredible.
-So good, you know, so that's insane.
+Like incredible, so good, you know, so that's insane.
 And then half of the other parts are just suspension and frame.
-I mean I need to learn something completely else, from KB to Showa and I've never been on Showa.
-So yeah, that's the point where I'm like, yeah, right, and it's not really negative, it's just like it takes time, you know, like setting up a completely new bike is already a big thing and then making it with new suspension, new people, yeah, that's tough.
+I mean I need to learn something completely else, from KB to Showa and I've never been on Showa, so yeah, that's the point and its not really negative, it's just like it takes time, you know, like setting up a completely new bike is already a big thing and then making it with new suspension, new people, yeah, that's tough.

 MXlarge: Have you had much to do with Antonio?
 I'm assuming he's going to be the team manager.

 Seewer: No, he isn’t the team manager, team manager, which will be Maddi.
-I think it's just testing a bit and like just there for advice like its kind of a whatever you know if because the Ducati doesn't have experience in racing.
+I think he is just testing a bit and like just there for advice like its kind of a whatever you know, it's because Ducati doesn't have experience in racing.
 So Tony is the guy to ask.
 Tony's the guy with the sporting knowledge.
 I think he will be involved pretty soon and especially at the races; I think he will be like a key factor.

 Seewer: I think the goal is, I don't know.
 It's so hard to say after two days on the bike.
 We need a few more months or weeks, but like the goal would be to win a race next year, to win a race would be insane for a brand just coming into GP.
 Especially the level where MXGP is at now, you know like, these guys are fast, and you know they know what they're doing and they're level in the first few guys is super fast.